MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images

-We do not focus on HCF models~\cite{bartlett2005recognizing,feng2007facial,sikka2012exploring,zhong2012learning} here because they are obsolete (with the emergence of deep models) and in general, they do not achieve competitive results.
-These works typically extract Local Binary Patterns (LBP) ~\cite{ojala1996comparative}, SIFT~\cite{sikka2012exploring} or Gabor features and use SVM~\cite{cortes1995support} or AdaBoost~\cite{freund1995desicion} on top of these features, as the classifier.
+We do not focus on HCF models \cite{bartlett2005recognizing,feng2007facial,sikka2012exploring,zhong2012learning} here because they are obsolete (with the emergence of deep models) and in general, they do not achieve competitive results.

 Deep representations learned from face images are the main ingredients of ~\cite{liu2014facial,mollahosseini2016going,zhao2016peak,ding2017facenet2expnet,kim2017deep}.
-Liu \etal ~\cite{liu2014facial} proposed a loopy boosted deep belief network framework for feature learning, then used them in an AdaBoost classifier.
-Mollahosseini \etal ~\cite{mollahosseini2016going} introduced an inception network for FER.
-Their model is much larger compared to ours considering the two large fully connected layer at the end of their network.
-Zhao \etal ~\cite{zhao2016peak} proposed a peak-piloted GoogLeNet~\cite{szegedy2015going} model which uses both peak and non-peak expression images during training.
+Liu et al. ~\cite{liu2014facial} proposed a loopy boosted deep belief network framework for feature learning, then used them in an AdaBoost classifier.
+Mollahosseini et al. \cite{mollahosseini2016going} introduced an inception network for FER.
+Their model is much larger compared to ours considering the two large fully connected layers at the end of their network.
+Zhao et al. \cite{zhao2016peak} proposed a peak-piloted GoogLeNet \cite{szegedy2015going} model which uses both peak and non-peak expression images during training.
 Training peak and non-peak images in pairs naturally requires their proposed back-propagation algorithm which adds complexity to implementation compared to our work.
-FN2EN ~\cite{ding2017facenet2expnet} employs a multi staged model production for FER.
-First, they train convolutional layers by mimicking~\cite{ba2014deep} a pre-trained FaceNet~\cite{parkhi2015deep}.
+FN2EN \cite{ding2017facenet2expnet} employs a multi-staged model production for FER.
+First, they train convolutional layers by mimicking \cite{ba2014deep} a pre-trained FaceNet \cite{parkhi2015deep}.
 Then, they append a $fc$ layer to the model for retraining.
-Recently, Kim \etal ~\cite{kim2017deep} introduced a deep generative contrastive model for FER.
+Recently, Kim et al. \cite{kim2017deep} introduced a deep generative contrastive model for FER.
 They combined encoder-decoder networks and CNNs into a unified network that simultaneously learns to generate, compare, and classify samples on a dataset.

-Finally,~\cite{levi2015emotion} form a hybrid approach.
-They train CNNs with both the original input images and 3D mappings of local binary patterns~\cite{ojala1996comparative}, then finalize via fine-tuning.
+Finally, \cite{levi2015emotion} form a hybrid approach.
+They train CNNs with both the original input images and 3D mappings of local binary patterns \cite{ojala1996comparative}, then finalize via fine-tuning.

-\paragraph{Sequence-based.} We can categorize sequence based facial expression classifiers in the same three groups as in the case of image-based classifiers.
+\paragraph{Sequence-based.} We can categorize sequence-based facial expression classifiers in the same three groups as in the case of image-based classifiers.
 We do not focus on HCF based sequence models~\cite{guo2012dynamic,ghimire2013geometric,sanin2013spatio,sikka2016lomo} for the same reasons with the image-based case.